 They are also more vulnerable to damage because you might accidentally hit something with it, causing scratching or chipping.
 Smaller engagement rings, however, are less likely to get snagged or caught on something and often sport a lower profile than large rings with big gemstones, meaning it sits closer to your finger.

-You Have Small Hands
+Small Engagement Rings are Great if You Have Small Hands

 The size of your hands probably won’t change too much over the years.
-If you have small, petite hands then it might just make sense to go with a small, simple engagement ring.
+If you have small, petite hands then it might just make sense to go with a delicate and petite engagement ring.
 Opting for something larger and more extravagant could look out of place, especially if your fingers are slim and dainty.
 Clunky engagement rings are not cute and could be more vulnerable to damage.
 There are many options to choose from when shopping for engagement rings for small hands.
 Try on a few smaller, more modestly-sized rings when ring shopping and you might discover you like them better!

 You May Spend Less